danfuzz/samizdat/blur/README.md

   reqs and targets, this is how to specify the relative base for the targets.

 When a rule is run, the following takes place, in this order:

-* Rules for each reqs are run (recursively).
+* Rules for each of the reqs are run (recursively).
 * Moots and asserts are run, in the order specified by the rule.
 * Reqs are checked for existence.
 It is a fatal error at this point if any req doesn't exist.
+(Reqs get created by recursively attempting to satisfy them before rules are run.
+See below.)
 * The timestamps of all reqs and targets are collected.
 * If any target doesn't exist, or if any target is older than any req, then the rule is considered out-of-date.
 Caveat: Timestamps on directories